lumel-uk/docker-unifi-controller/README.md

 The image is updated on the following policy:

 * Weekly, Sundays at 00:00: The `master` branch will be re-built and tagged `latest`.
 This allows for upstream packages to be updated.
 It will always use the latest version of UniFi.
-* On UniFi update: When I notice there's a new UniFi release, I'll push a new tag to the git repo; and this will create a new docker tag and update `latest`.
+* On UniFi update: When the controller starts bugging me about an update, I'll start re-building daily.
+The repo can take a while to update so this will catch it when it does.
+When the update has been pulled, I'll push a new tag to the git repo, which will build a new docker tag and update `latest` for good measure.
 * Ad-hoc: As and when I make changes, I'll push to dev.
 It might work but it also might break.

 For stability, choose latest.
 For a specific UniFi revision, choose the tag.
 For random funbags, choose dev.